deel-ai/oodeel/README.md

 ## Develoment Roadmap

 ### Roadmap to first release:
-- [x] The library works for `keras`models
+- [x] The library works for `keras` models
 - [ ] Unification of tutorial notebooks
 - [ ] Validation of all methods for pytorch using `TorchOperator`, making oodeel compatible with both tensorflow and pytorch models.
 - [ ] Integration of `TorchDataHandler` to alleviate the need of `tf.data.Dataset` when using pytorch.
-At this stage, oodeel will no more require any tensorflow components when using pytorch.
+At this stage, oodeel will no more require any tensorflow components when using pytorch, and vice-versa.
 - [ ] Revise docstring and type hinting
 - [ ] Set up the doc